-When upgrading HBase from one major version to another, you must recompile coprocessors and custom JARs after the upgrade.
+When upgrading HBase from one major version to another (such as upgrading from CDH 4 to CDH 5), you must recompile coprocessors and custom JARs after the upgrade.

 Never rely on HBase directory layout on disk.

 The HBase directory layout is an implementation detail and is subject to change.
 Do not rely on the directory layout for client or administration functionality.
 Instead, access HBase using the supported APIs.